3mdeb/news-and-ideas/blog/content/post/2020-04-14-Hummingboard-Buildroot-Yocto.md

 * HummingBoard with SOM of course

 ## Build and run a Buildroot image
-Buildroot was made by a SolidRun company as a target platform for their devices.
+Buildroot was adopted by a SolidRun company as a target platform for their devices.
-For iMX8M includes a custom config pre-configured to pull in the latest **u-boot** and **Linux kernel** from the SolidRun BSP.
+For iMX8M includes a custom config pre-configured to pull in the latest U-Boot and Linux kernel from the SolidRun BSP.

 Before explaining a build process have a closer look at needed tools: